ltworf/typedload/README.md

 It is very useful for projects that use Mypy and deal with untyped data like json, because it guarantees that the data will follow the specified schema.

-Note that it is released with a GPL license and it cannot be used inside non GPL software.
+Note that it is released with a GPL license.

 Example
 =======